Average

 - Wet shake followed by a dry shake

-Even though the New York Sour is a classic cocktail in its own right, it was also inspired by and can be considered a variation of the Whiskey Sour.
-A New York Sour follows the same recipe as above but adds a float of Dry Red Wine.
-When we asked Rico about the New York Sour, he described it as “possibly one of the best cocktails ever invented.”
-Now if that doesn’t entice, we don’t know what will.
-Learn how to make a New York Sour.
+A classic cocktail in its own right, the New York Sour follows the same recipe as the Whiskey Sour but adds a float of dry red wine.
+In the words of Rico, the New York Sour is “possibly one of the best cocktails ever invented.”
+High praise and well earned.
+Learn how to make a New York Sour. - Boston Sour

 “There are many ways to serve a Whiskey Sour – some people like it straight-up, some people like it on the rocks,” says Rico.